MetaMask/SIPs/SIPS/sip-12.md

 `chains` - A non-empty array of CAIP-2 chain IDs that the snap supports.
 This field is useful for a client in order to avoid unnecessary overhead.
 `matchers` - A non-empty object that MUST contain 1 or both of the below properties.
 These matchers are useful for a client for validating input for domain resolution, also helpful in reducing overhead.
   `tlds` - An optional non-empty array of top level domains that the snap will provide resolution for.
-  `nonTldPrefixes` - An optional non-empty array of prefixes that the snap expects for non-tld domain lookup.
+  `schemes` - An optional non-empty array of prefixes that the snap expects for non-tld domain lookup.

 **Note:** Tld domains are presumed to end with "." and one of the `tlds`.
-Non-tld domains are presumed to start with one of the `nonTldPrefixes` followed by ":" then the domain.
+Non-tld domains are presumed to start with one of the `schemes` followed by ":" then the domain.
 Respectively, an example of each would be `hassan.lens` and `farcaster:hbm88`.

 ### Snap Implementation